LifeBogger presents the Full Story of a Goal Machine best known by the Nickname; ‘Laca‘.

-Our version of Alexandre Lacazette’s Biography and Childhood Story brings to you a full account of notable events from his childhood time till date.
+Our version of Alexandre Lacazette’s Biography and Childhood Story brings you a full account of notable events from his childhood time right to the moment he achieved fame in Arsenal colours.

-The analysis involves his life story before fame, family life and many OFF and ON-Pitch little known facts about him.
-Now without further adieu, let’s Begin.
+The analysis involves his life story before fame, family life, and many OFF and ON-Pitch little-known facts about him.
+Now, without further ado, let’s Begin.

 Alexandre Lacazette Childhood Facts – Early Life:

-Alexandre Lacazette was born 28th of May 1991, in Lyon, France to Guadeloupean parents who once lived in their eastern Caribbean country and migrated to France to seek better living.
+For Biography starters, Alexandre Lacazette was born on the 28th day of May 1991, in Lyon, France, to Guadeloupean parents who once lived in their eastern Caribbean country and migrated to France to seek better living.

-Note: The Guadeloupean Island also holds the family roots of Thierry Henry, a classic footballer whom Alexandre Lazazette admired so much as a child.
+It is pertinent to state that where Alexandre Lacazette’s family comes from (Guadeloupean Island) holds the family roots of Thierry Henry, a classic footballer whom Alexandre Lacazette admired so much as a child.

-Lacazette spent his early childhood time at Lyon and started playing academy football at the age of 7 with the help of his cousin and brothers who were professional footballers.
+Lacazette spent his early childhood time in Lyon and started playing academy football at the age of 7 with the help of his cousin and brothers, who were professional footballers.
 Ideally, he came from a footballing household.

-At age 7, he was registered to Elan Sportif Youth Academy where he played for 5 years till he was 12.
-Alexander Lacazette was good enough to see himself approved into the youth ranks of Lyon.
+At age 7, he was registered at Elan Sportif Youth Academy, where he played for five years till he was 12.
+Alexandre Lacazette was good enough to see himself approved into the youth ranks of Lyon.

 It was at Lyon he laid the foundation of his career, a ground where his dream kicked off.
 He remained stuck with them for years scoring 123 goals in 256 appearances for both youth and senior teams.